asiminah/davidmonserrate.github.io/services.md

 ---
 layout: page
-title: Services
+title: Services and Rates
 hide_description: false
 sitemap: false
 permalink: /services/
 ---

-Below is a list of services, with descriptions and rates, that I provide.
+Below is a list of services and rates, with descriptions and packages, that I provide.
 If you are interested in any of these, then click [here](https://davidmonserrate.github.io/booknow/) to book now!

 ## BJJ Gi Privates
 These are 1 hour long, one on one private lessons with the gi.
 Training will be tailored for the athlete.